-If you think being on the Weight Watchers plan means you'll strike out hosting a World Series party, think again.
-We've got a former major-league baseball star, beer and whiskey experts, and celebrity chefs with tips to help you throw a perfect pitch at your postseason party.
+Hosting a World Series party doesn't have to be an automatic strikeout, when you're losing weight.
+We've got a former major-league baseball star, beer and whiskey experts, and celebrity chefs with tips to help you throw a perfect pitch at your postseason shindig.

 "If you're watching at home, you've got to have all the snacks," says Dale Murphy, one of baseball's dominant players in the 1980s.
 "Culturally, it's just so engrained: When you watch, you're eating.
 And when we're social and together, we're eating."

 Good times and good healthy grub should be had by all (using these ideas for healthy baseball-bash eats):

 Because former major-league baseball stud Dale Murphy has even more hungry kids (eight) than All-Star Game appearances (seven), the health-conscious dad would like to see public-service announcements reminding sports fans to “throw in celery and carrots” and eat healthfully at parties.
 “I wish we would think a little more about fruits and vegetables, but boy, we just go straight for the wings and other stuff.”

 So consider this your weight-loss-friendly PSA.
 Our all-star menu managers agreed on several suggestions to trim the fat but not the taste out of your World Series party: